 When I first began writing professionally over fifteen years ago, I freelanced, writing copy, articles and profiles for people and companies all over the country.
 I’m proud to say that one of the very first magazine articles I wrote was about my Dad, and his love of deer hunting.
-Since it’s opening day of deer season in my neck of the woods, Western PA, and because I grew up in a hunting family, I started thinking about my father, who’s never really far from my mind, and who passed about nine years ago.
+Since it’s opening day of deer season in my neck of the woods, Western PA, and because I grew up in a hunting family, I started thinking about my father, who’s never really far from my mind, and who passed over a decade ago.

 He was an avid outdoorsman, and for him, hunting was not only a sport, but a time honored family tradition steeped in memories, rituals, as well as his deep respect for nature and creation.

 When I gathered information for the article, I gave him a list of questions, which he completed by hand.
 I feel so blessed to have this now!
-I was going back through his notes this morning, and came across this passage:
+I was going back through his notes recently, and came across this passage:

 “Hunting is much more than harvesting a deer.
 A true hunter applies his skills to everyday life.
 He hunts or seeks the truth in everything.
 He seeks a genuineness in relationships, honesty and reliability in everything he does.
 From the first time I stepped into the woods as a young boy, I sensed there was something reverent and something linked together.”

 And so it is for me.
 While I’m not a hunter, I deeply respect and appreciate his philosophies.
-I too seek out and revere the perfection and harmony of nature, by going camping, by hiking in the woods, and by tagging along with my boyfriend from time to time while he hunts.
+I too seek out and revere the perfection and harmony of nature, by going camping, hiking, and by tagging along with my boyfriend from time to time while he hunts.
 For me, these experiences bring my Dad closer.

-And, as I get ready to release my third novel this week, I know he’s proud of me for following my passion, just as he pursued his while he was alive.
+And, as I continue on my writing and publishing journey, I know he’s proud of me for following my passion, just as he pursued his while he was alive.
 Here’s looking at you, Dad!